claytonjwong/Algorithms-Stanford/course4/transitive_closure/README.md

     /**
      *
-     * Modern C++ implementation of Floyd Warshall's algorithm to find the all-pairs shortest paths in a graph *
+     * Modern C++ implementation of Floyd Warshall's algorithm to find the transitive closures in a graph *
      * (c) Copyright 2019 Clayton J. Wong ( http://www.claytonjwong.com )
      *